+As with the crime of accessory after the fact, an individual's silence alone is not a crime.
+A simple failure to report a crime does not, without an affirmative act of concealment, make one guilty of misprision of felony.
+However, where an individual lies to or misleads criminal investigators, this element may be met.
 A defendant accused of being an accessory after the fact must intentionally assist the principal of the crime, while one accused of misprision of felony need only commit an act of concealment without necessarily intending to assist the principal.
 Finally, accessory after the fact does not require the defendant to disclose his knowledge as soon as possible, while misprision of felony does.

 The offenses of accessory after the fact and misprision of felony are closely related and often there will be sufficient evidence to charge either or both.
-Collect all the facts and let the Assistant United States Attorney make the charging decision.
+Officers should collect all the facts and let the Assistant United States Attorney make the charging decision.